 Ask as many questions as you can.
-The more questions asked and answered, the better you find the perfect dog for you.
-Some question you may include are the following:
+The more questions asked and answered, the more chances you find the best apartment dog.
+Some questions you may include are the following:

 - Which dog should I choose if I’m living in an apartment?

 - How often does this dog need exercise?

 - Is this dog known to be quiet or noisy?

 - Can you show me a calm dog?

 - On what occasion does this dog bark?

 Ask around.
 Consider speaking to pet owners who are living in an apartment.
 They may also be able to give you some pieces of advice.
 A qualified and experienced vet could also point you in the right direction.
 The best apartment dog is one that is not only compatible with you but also the neighbors.